luispuerto/luispuerto-net/_posts/2018-05-11-installing-r-with-homebrew-with-all-the-capabilities.md

   - RSoft
   - RStats
 ---
-As I explained in my [previous post](http://luisspuerto.net/2018/05/homebrews-r-doesnt-have-all-the-capabilities/) if you installed R with Homebrew you have less capabilities than with a R installed from CRAN&#8217;s binary.
+As I explained in my [previous post](http://luisspuerto.net/2018/05/homebrews-r-doesnt-have-all-the-capabilities/) if you installed R with Homebrew you have less capabilities than with a R installed from CRAN's binary.
 But, **can you have all the capabilities while you still use Homebrew to install R?
-Yes!** However&#8230; why you bother to install it with Homebrew at all instead of installing it from CRAN.
-Well, it&#8217;s true that CRAN install it&#8217;s easier.
-You just have to download the binary and that&#8217;s it.
+Yes!** However… why you bother to install it with Homebrew at all instead of installing it from CRAN.
+Well, it's true that CRAN install it's easier.
+You just have to download the binary and that's it.
 You can even use Homebrew Cask to install R that way

 ```sh
 $ brew cask install r-app
 ```

-However, if you install that way you can&#8217;t take advantage of [OpenBlas and OpenMP](http://luisspuerto.net/2018/01/install-r-100-homebrew-edition-with-openblas-openmp-my-version/#openblas-openmp) which really enhance the speed of R processing.
+However, if you install that way you can't take advantage of [OpenBlas and OpenMP](http://luisspuerto.net/2018/01/install-r-100-homebrew-edition-with-openblas-openmp-my-version/#openblas-openmp) which really enhance the speed of R processing.
 Well, you can take advantage of OpenMP with CRAN install if you use the [coatless professor method](http://luisspuerto.net/2018/01/install-r-100-homebrew-edition-with-openblas-openmp-my-version/#openblas-openmp).

 # Getting all the capabilities